braidn/Knowledge-Repo/RubyRegexp.md

 * `$` the exact opposite of the ^.
 These two are very reminiscent of the vim key bindings
 * In Ruby2.4, `.match?` is implemented to return just a boolean.
   * It does not allocate memory at `$ ~` for match data(drastically speeding things up)
+* Fully Unicode aware.
+They match characters rather than bytes.